dfds/dojo/workshops/crossplane-sre-deep-dive/katas/5/kata/README.md

 kubectl apply -f definition.yaml
 ```

-### 3. Verify the CRD
+### 3. Verify the XRD

-Get the currently installed CRD's and verify that the new CRD you have deployed now exists
+Get the currently installed XRD's and verify that 2 new CRD's have also been deployed

 ```
+kubectl get xrd
-kubectl get crd
+kubectl get crd | grep dfds
 ```

+These CRD's should correlate with the names and claim names from our XRD

 ### 3. Create a composition.yaml